-The Government proposed to settle the FLSA back pay case we recently filed for GS-11 – Investigative Specialists (GS-1801 ISs).
-The settlement provides for back pay and additional damages for all overtime, compensatory time and travel compensatory time earned.
-The period of time covered by the settlement is two years, ten months back from the time a claim is filed in court up through October 13, 2018.
-The settlement is subject to approval by the Department of Justice.
-An identical case filed for Investigative Specialists was already approved for payment by the Department of Justice.
+The Government proposed to settle the second FLSA back pay case we filed for Investigative Specialists (GS-1801 ISs).
+The tentative settlement provides for back pay and additional damages for overtime, compensatory time and travel compensatory time earned.
+The period of time covered by the settlement is two years, ten months before a claim is filed in court up through October 13, 2018.
+The government is currently preparing each plaintiffs’ proposed calculation of back pay due.
+Once we receive the calculations, we will send them to plaintiffs for review and approval.
+The tentative settlement is subject to approval by the Department of Justice.
+A similar FLSA case filed for Investigative Specialists was approved.

-What are the Terms of the Proposed Settlement?
+What are the Terms of the Tentative Settlement?

-LIQUIDATED DAMAGES – In addition to back pay, every IS plaintiff will receive an additional 90% of their back pay due in so-called “liquidated damages.”
-For example, if you are owed $5,000 in back pay, you will receive an additional $4,500 in liquidated damages, for a total of $9,500.
+LIQUIDATED DAMAGES – In addition to back pay, IS plaintiffs will receive an additional 95% of their back pay due in so-called “liquidated damages.”

-The names of ISs who participate in the case is sealed and hidden from public view.
+The names of ISs who participate in the case are sealed and hidden from public view.

-We look forward to being able to represent you.
-If you have any questions about participating in this case, please contact Linda Lipsett at (202) 296-1798, or her assistant, Charlotte House, at email@example.com.
+If you have any questions about this case, please contact Linda Lipsett at (202) 296-1798, or her assistant, Charlotte House, at chouse[at]bernsteinlipsett.com.